 If you’re a prolific photographer, consider a portable hard-drive to save your work.
 My Western Digital one has lasted for years.
 Toughened hard drives are available, but are bulky and weigh more.

 Music: An MP3 player is an easy way to carry lots of music/audiobooks to pass the time.
-Most travel speakers are useless, but it’s worth investing in noise-cancelling headphones for long bus/train/plane rides.
+Most travel speakers are useless, but it’s worth investing in noise-reducing headphones for long bus/train/plane rides.
 I use the very lightweight Sennheiser CX300s.
 Most phones can double as MP3 players, but mind the battery usage.

-Reading: If audiobooks aren’t your thing, then consider an eBook reader, like a Kindle – the battery lasts for ages!
+Reading: If audiobooks aren’t your thing, then consider an eBook reader, like a Kindle – the battery lasts for weeks!
 Failing that, many hostels will have book-swaps.

 Head torch: Keeps your hands free whilst putting up tents, reading or during power outages.
 Invaluable for trips to the bathroom while camping.